koszeggy/KGySoft.Drawing/Specific/GdiPlus/KGySoft.Drawing/.nuspec/readme.txt

-﻿Thank you for installing KGy SOFT Drawing Libraries 7.0.0-preview.1 KGy SOFT Drawing Libraries offer advanced drawing features for System.Drawing types on multiple platforms.
+﻿Thank you for installing KGy SOFT Drawing Libraries 7.0.0-preview.1 KGy SOFT Drawing Libraries offer advanced drawing features for System.Drawing types.

+⚠️ Warning: Version 7.0.0 introduces several breaking changes.
+Most importantly, the technology-agnostic and platform independent APIs have been extracted into a separated package: KGySoft.Drawing.Core.
+   Please find the KGySoft.Drawing.Core package at https://www.nuget.org/packages/KGySoft.Drawing.Core/.

+Release Notes: https://github.com/koszeggy/KGySoft.Drawing/blob/master/Specific/GdiPlus/KGySoft.Drawing/changelog.txt

 📝 Note: In .NET 7 and above this package can be used on Windows only.
 When targeting earlier versions, Unix/Linux
-         based systems are also supported (the libgdiplus package is required).
-Starting with version 7.0.0 the technology-agnostic managed bitmap data access and image processing libraries are in a separate package.
+         based systems are also supported (if the libgdiplus library is installed).
-         Please find the KGySoft.Drawing.Core package at https://www.nuget.org/packages/KGySoft.Drawing.Core/.

-Release Notes: https://github.com/koszeggy/KGySoft.Drawing/blob/master/Specific/GdiPlus/KGySoft.Drawing/changelog.txt

                                                  ~~*~~